 TC in MO

 I have a Kenmore from Sears and at that time Whirlpool made them.
 I worked in a group home and did lots of laundry and we had GE I also had one of them for years.
-That is the 2 I would look into again when time comes I need one.
-I do not know right now who is making Kenmore ones.

 Just bought a new washer and dryer after spending a month talking to appliance people.
 Apparently, Whirlpool has bought out and now makes both Kitchen Aid and Maytag, and puts the Kenmore name on their appliances too.
 If you choose to buy one of theirs, Kitchen Aid is the top of their line.

 I ended up buying a Fisher-Paykal.
 It is a european company that now has two US factories, and plans to infiltrate our market.
 They are supposed to be the most energy efficient on the market and have the longest warranty (2 years).
 Their machines are very basic and easy to repair.
 The company has a 24 hour a day hotline to talk you through any problem and ship parts directly to you if repairs are needed.
 The machines are easy to fix yourself if repairs are needed.
 Like any brand, they have different styles with differing price ranges.
 Look around, because they refuse to sell all styles to any one company, like Lowe's.
 Their top loading washer is supposed to be more energy efficient then front loaders.
 In dryers, they have top loading and front loading styles.